Export Of IT Services Earns Over $1 Bln - UrduPoint

 On the other hand, the exports of services from the country witnessed an increase of 1.21 per cent during the period.

-The services exports during the first eleven months of the current fiscal year were recorded at US$ 4.892 billion against the exports of US$4.834 billion during the same period of last year.
+The services exports during the first eleven months of the current fiscal year were recorded at US$ 4.892 billion against the exports of US$4.834 billion during the same period of last year.../395/378